 Self-harm is different to self-neglect as self-harm is the deliberate act of injuring oneself whereas self-neglect is a lack of self-care that threatens personal health and safety.
-NICE (2022) refer to the term self-harm as any act of self-poisoning or self-injury carried out by a person, irrespective of the apparent purpose of the act (NICE Self-Harm Quality Standard).
+NICE (2013) refer to the term self-harm as any act of self-poisoning or self-injury carried out by a person, irrespective of their motivation (NICE Self-Harm Quality Standard).
 This commonly involves self-poisoning with medication or self-injury by cutting.
 Concerns of self-harm, therefore, do not come under the definition of a safeguarding concern (unless there are other additional factors such as self-neglect concerns) and instead if there are concerns that a person is self-harming frequently and there is a significant risk of accidental death, then they should be referred to mental health services for an assessment.